heche-psb/fossiler/README.md

 A. A. M. Eisawi, A. B. Ibrahim, O. B. A. Rahim and E. Schrank.
 (2012).
 Palynozonation of the Cretaceous to Lower Paleogene Strata of the Muglad Basin, Sudan.
 Palynology, 36(2): 191-207.

 A. Chandrasekharam.
 (1974).
 Megafossil flora from the Genesee Locality, Alberta, Canada.
 Palaeontographica Abteilung B, 147: 1-41.

+A. C. Scott, J. Galtier, and G. Clayton.
+(1984).
+Distribution of anatomically-preserved floras in the Lower Carboniferous in Western Europe.
+Transactions of the Royal Society of Edinburgh, 75: 311-340.

 A. E. González-Guzmán.
 (1967).
 A palynological study on the upper Los Cuervos and Mirador formations (Lower and middle Eocene; Tibu area, Colombia).
 1-68.